micro-os-plus/cmsis-os-xpack/README.md

 [![license](https://img.shields.io/github/license/micro-os-plus/cmsis-os-xpack)](https://github.com/micro-os-plus/cmsis-os-xpack/blob/xpack/LICENSE)
 [![CI on Push](https://github.com/micro-os-plus/cmsis-os-xpack/workflows/CI%20on%20Push/badge.svg)](https://github.com/micro-os-plus/cmsis-os-xpack/actions?query=workflow%3A%22CI+on+Push%22)

-# A source xPack with the CMSIS OS compatibility layer
+# A source xPack with the CMSIS RTOS compatibility layer

-This project includes files to define the CMSIS OS on top of µOS++.
+This project includes files to define the CMSIS RTOS on top of µOS++.

 The project is hosted on GitHub as [micro-os-plus/cmsis-os-xpack](https://github.com/micro-os-plus/cmsis-os-xpack).